RelevanceAI/vectorhub/README.md

 In order to provide an easy way for practitioners to quickly experiment, research and build new models and feature vectors, we provide a streamlined way to obtain vectors through our universal `encode` API.

 Every model has the following:
-- `encode` allows you to turn raw data into an image
+- `encode` allows you to turn raw data into a vector
-- `bulk_encode` allows you to turn multiple objects into an image
+- `bulk_encode` allows you to turn multiple objects into multiple vectors
-- `encode_documents` returns
+- `encode_documents` returns a list of dictionaries with with an encoded field

 For bi-modal models:
 Question Answering encoders will have: